Sharp Brains: Brain Fitness and Cognitive Health News

 • - He is glad to see the inroads that Mindfulness-Based Stress Reduction (MBSR) is making in the medical world thanks to solid research.
 He believes the Corporate Training and Leadership market is also going to become very interested in this technique for stress management.
 The main bottleneck for growth? the existing number of qualified instructors does not meet the increasing demand.

-The Institute sponsors research in a number of ways, and they just announced that the 3rd annual Scientists Retreat will take place Read the rest of this entry »
+The Institute sponsors research in a number of ways, and they just announced that the 3rd annual Scientists Retreat will take place [Read more…] about Mind & Life Institute

 Books on neuroplasticity and memory training